AbdifatahYasin1/django-learning-hub/README.md

 - Be able to use Django ORM for queries
 - Understand form submission and validation
 - Build and protect views using decorators like `@login_required`
-- Reuse HTML using Django template tags safely as shown below to avoid Jekyll errors:
+- Reuse HTML using Django template tags safely, as shown below to avoid Jekyll errors:

    ```django
    {% raw %}